-Iranian oil exports likely to rise rapidly if JCPOA restored
+Iranian oil exports likely to rise rapidly if nuclear deal restored

 Iran could soon sell millions of barrels of crude held in stock, according to figures knowledgeable about oil, Reuters reported on Monday.